Marc-Pk/ProcrastiScan/README.md

 ## FAQ

 ### Which browsers and operating systems are supported?
-Only Windows is supported currently.
-Firefox is fully supported and the only browser to include the nudging intervention.
-Chrome, Opera and MS Edge were tested briefly and appear to have issue with deleting items from the procrastination list.
+ProcrastiScan only works with Windows currently.
+Firefox is the only browser to include the nudging intervention.
+Chrome is supported and the respective extension should also be compatible with Opera and MS Edge.

 ### What are limitations I should be aware of?
 Technical: